jmuzsik/blog/content/ideas/thoughtworks-2019.md

 #### [Single-SPA](https://github.com/CanopyTax/single-spa)

-> a JavaScript metaframework that allows us to build micro frontends using different frameworks that can coexist in a single application
+> a JavaScript meta-framework that allows us to build micro frontend's using different frameworks that can coexist in a single application

 1. Contentful
    - A headless CMS.